vinifmor/bauh/README.md

   tray:  # system tray settings
     default_icon: null  # defines a path to a custom icon
     updates_icon: null  # defines a path to a custom icon indicating updates
   hdpi: true  # enables HDPI rendering improvements.
 Use 'false' to disable them if you think the interface looks strange.
+  auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
+It fixes scaling issues for some desktop environments ( like Gnome )
 updates:
   check_interval: 30  # the updates checking interval in SECONDS